 |E3||1055–1075||highly skilled labor|

-This table illustrates how role complexity ranges for successive layers in a real organization might look.
+This table illustrates how role-complexity ranges for successive layers in a conventionally hierarchical organization might look.
 Notice that the ranges are wider than in the idealized example, and the overlap from layer to layer is significant.
 In flatter organizations, overlap can be even more substantial.

 |Lectica’s work levels||Lectical range||Role levels|